 It’s not coffee.

-Using a single ingredient, whole organic cacao beans, Cacao Brew follows a similar concept to coffee, but instead roasting and grinding whole organic cacao beans for brewing.
+Using a single ingredient, whole organic cacao beans, brewing cacao follows a similar concept to coffee, but instead roasting and grinding whole organic cacao beans.

-Brewed like coffee or a loose leaf tea, Cacao Brew brings rich dark chocolate flavours to your cup with a range of flavours depending on the origin of the cacao beans used.
+Supplied as a ground product and brewed like coffee or a loose-leaf tea, brewed cacao brings rich dark chocolate flavours to your cup with a range of flavours depending on the origin of the cacao beans used.

 Are the cacao beans you use fair trade and ethically sourced?

 Yes, always!
-It is so important to us that the cacao farmers and their families who are working so hard to harvest the delicious beans we’re using receive a fair income.
+It is so important to us that the cacao farmers and their families who are working so hard to harvest the delicious beans we are using receive a fair income.

 We source beans directly from cacao farmers or co-operatives who share our values and who believe in ethical and sustainable cacao farming practices.